1. I just bought a practice from another doctor. Am I required to notify the Office of Radiological Health?

 The FDA inspection is an inspection of a recently installed x-ray machine (within a year from the installation date).
 The purpose of this inspection is to provide information to the FDA regarding whether machines and their components were manufactured and installed according to federal regulations.
 There is no fee for the FDA inspection, and it is an opportunity for the registrant to ask an inspector questions of how to meet necessary requirements.

-4. Can you tell me if a certain doctor/facility registered?
+4. Can you tell me if a certain doctor/facility is registered?

 Yes.
 We can tell you if they are registered, and we can provide information regarding current machine certification status.
-Contact Kim Knight; for information.
+Contact Danielle Farruggio for information.

 5. Where can I file a complaint regarding a doctor?